thundersen/timberborn_vevantzedata/doc/USER_GUIDE.md

 - In-game alerts.
 Define your own alerts and receive a notification in game.
 - Support for IRL alerts.
 Define alerts and hook up smart home devices, get a text message or what have you.
 Note that this is already possible for those that know how to set it up with InfluxDB!
 Examples and guides will follow in the future.
 - Integration with other mods to allow them to use ze data as well, e.g., for showing graphs in-game, using alerts to automate buildings, ...

+## Known Issues

+- If you go back in time by **reloading from an older save**, this will mess up the data.
+A simple workaround is this: Open the save file you want to reload.
+Search for "Playthrough".
+Change the Playthrough ID to a new value.
+This must be a valid GUID, which you can generate [here](https://guidgenerator.com/online-guid-generator.aspx).
+The mod will now treat this save as its own playthrough.
+- If you **load from a save that was generated before the mod was active**, it will generate a new Playthrough.
+Unfortunately there is no way to determine the name of the map when you load from a save.
+So it will be stored as `UNDETERMINED-MAP`.

 ## <a name="feedback">Feedback</a>